chechir/GC_CourseProject/README.md

 =========================================================================
 ###Version 1.0

-Course Project for the Coursera MOCC: Cleaning and Getting data Course Project
+Course Project for the Coursera MOCC: Cleaning and Getting data
 =========================================================================
 ###Author of the R script: Matias Thayer